Dnathan33/Youtube_Swift/README.md

 # Youtube_Swift
-Youtube app clone.
+Youtube clone.

-This project is me learning how to make applications using swift by cloning the youtube app.

-This project focuses on the esstentials of prgramming with swift: Such as AutoLayout, UICollectionView, AVFoundation, Async, UIKit.
+This project focuses on the esstentials of prgramming with swift: Such as AutoLayout, UICollectionView, UTableView, AVFoundation, Async, UIKit.

 Created and designed cells for user interface and used AutoLayout to put them in position.